Duke of Edinburgh’s AwardSUB MENU

 - There is an additional Residential Project as part of the Gold Award.

 Expeditions, organised by the Head of Outdoor Education, are undertaken under the supervision of appropriately qualified staff, to a variety of areas including the New Forest, Peak District, Yorkshire Dales, Brecon Beacons, Lake District and Snowdonia.
-Recently, a canoe expedition has been added to those undertaken on foot, with training on the Rivers Cam and Thames, followed by assessment on the River Wye.
-Camping equipment is supplied from the School’s excellently equipped expedition store.
+At Gold it is also possible to complete the expedition by open canoe, within expeditions on the River Ouse, Cam and River Wye.

 There are many benefits to pupils from involvement in the Award including: increased self-confidence, independence, a sense of responsibility, awareness of their potential, an understanding of their strengths and weaknesses, and the ability to lead and work as part of a team.